Clifton Hill Shot Tower

-The Clifton Hill Shot Tower is a 78 m cylindrical shot tower located in Clifton Hill, a suburb of Melbourne, Australia.
-The Clifton Hill Shot Tower held the title of Australia's tallest structure from its construction until 1930.
-Recognised by Guinness World Records, the landmark is acclaimed as the world's tallest shot tower.
+The Clifton Hill Shot Tower is a 69 m cylindrical shot tower located in Clifton Hill, a suburb of Melbourne, Australia.
+The Clifton Hill Shot Tower held the title of Australia's tallest structure from its construction until 1905.
+Recognised by Guinness World Records, the landmark is acclaimed as the second tallest shot tower in the world.
 The shot tower is on the Victorian Heritage Register.

 History

 Clifton Hill Shot Tower was built beside Alexandra Parade (Then called Reilly Street) with its associated factory for Richard Hodgson in 1882 to manufacture lead shot and resembles a chimney.
 Lead shot production required a tall structure where molten lead could be dropped from the top, forming spherical droplets that would solidify during their descent and cool in water tanks at the bottom.
 The tower was operated by the Coops family, who also managed Coops Shot Tower, now located within the Melbourne Central Shopping Centre.

 The tower continued to produce lead shot until the early 1960s when advancements in manufacturing processes and materials rendered the tower obsolete.
 However, instead of demolishing the historic structure, it was preserved and later converted into a tourist attraction and a symbol of Melbourne's industrial heritage.

 Urban legend states that infamous Melbourne biker and gangster, 'Chopper' Read buried a body at the bottom of the Shot Tower, although this remains unproven.

 In 2024, the tower was defaced by the graffiti vandals behind the "Pam the Bird" tag, among other Melbourne landmarks.